‘The Old Axolotl’: Man Without Body, Book without Paper

 In the domain of electronic literature, the book is autonomous and independent only in as far as it is extracted from the reality of the ‘Googleable’ text.

 So how does The Old Axolotl fit into this definition?

 Electronic literature starts here?

-Then there is the layer of multimedia, prepared by the Platige Image studio (Dukaj has a long history of co-operation with Platige, it was his short story The Cathedral that Tomasz Bagiński, the owner of Platige, turned into a short animated film which was nominated for the Oscars in 2002).
-The illustrations by Maciej Panasiuk, the promo film by Platige Image, as well as a series of futuristic bookplates and logotypes of guilds and alliances, appearing in the book, all add up to the overall effect of the book.
+Then there is the layer of multimedia, prepared by the Platige Image studio.
+(Dukaj has a long history of co-operation with Platige; it was his short story ‘The Cathedral’ that Tomasz Bagiński, the owner of Platige, turned into a short animated film which was nominated for the Oscars in 2002) The illustrations by Maciej Panasiuk, the promo film by Platige Image, as well as a series of futuristic bookplates and logotypes of guilds and alliances, appearing in the book, all add up to the text’s overall effect.